Yubo logo

 âś… Safety on Yubo

-Yubo is a member and partner of renowned child protection organizations such as NCMEC (National Center for Missing & Exploited Children), THORN, Internet Watch Foundation Helpline, E-Enfance, INHOPE, and the Internet Watch Foundation.
+Yubo is a member and partner of renowned child protection organizations such as NCMEC (National Center for Missing & Exploited Children), THORN, NSPCC, Internet Watch Foundation Helpline, E-Enfance, INHOPE, and the Internet Watch Foundation.

 Twelve App is also a founding member of the Tech Coalition and Project Protect, a multi-million dollar initiative to fight for child protection.